-The crowds are minimal, which means you will get to enjoy all of the best things that Paris has to offer without feeling like you're being crushed by a crowd of people.
-The café terraces are open, and there's a strange mix of people with nowhere to go yet or if they do have someplace to go, they'd rather dawdle in the sun!.
+The crowds are minimal, which means you will get to enjoy all of the best things that Paris has to offer without feeling like you're being crushed by a crowd of people or facing long lines.
+The café terraces are open, and there's a strange mix of people with nowhere to go yet or if they do have someplace to go, they'd rather dawdle in the sun!

 If you are looking for an escape from winter's chill, May is a great time to go.
 I have been to Paris during the month of May many times and except for a few gotchas which you can totally plan for it is an excellent time to go.

-Why should you visit Paris in May?
+Why Visit Paris In May?

 Everything from the weather to seasonal events and art makes a May trip to Paris a great vacation decision.
 In May, Paris is a bustling hub of life.
 Warm weather brings visitors to the city, the locals are out and about and flowers blossom brightly.
 The garden and parks are also bustling with life and the terraces are wide open.

 Is Paris crowded in May?
 May is the tail end of the off-season in Paris, so while you will have more crowds than in March or April, it won't be as crowded as the summer months.